 Intensive Outpatient Treatment

-Roots Through Recovery’s Intensive Outpatient Program (IOP) supports individuals coping with substance abuse and co-occurring mental health issues, guiding you in recovery and wellness as you continue to function in everyday life.
-We offer treatment options that incorporate traditional 12-step philosophies, as well as non-traditional alternatives.
+Roots Through Recovery’s daytime and evening Intensive Outpatient Program (IOP) supports individuals coping with substance abuse and co-occurring mental health issues, as well as primary mental health issues, guiding you in recovery and wellness as you continue to function in everyday life.
+We offer treatment options that focus on the clinical needs of each person, and incorporate holistic methods including mindfulness, meditation, yoga, music and art therapy.
 We believe there are many paths to recovery…

-Roots Through Recovery offers a day treatment program (referred to as PHP) to individuals with a level of care similar to that found at inpatient or residential treatment, but with the convenience and independence of living at home or in a sober living program.
+Roots Through Recovery offers a day treatment program (referred to as PHP, or Partial Hospitalization) to individuals with a level of care similar to that found at inpatient or residential treatment, but with the convenience and independence of living at home or in a sober living program.

 Roots Through Recovery’s outpatient program, or “OP”, provides a personalized combination of both one-on-one and group counseling for up to three hours a week to meet each individual’s needs.
 With our outpatient program, individuals who have successfully completed an inpatient or IOP/PHP program for substance abuse and mental health issues, or whose level of need can be met with limited engagement can continue to receive support as they carry out their personal and professional lives in recovery.

 We provide care that is specific to your needs with individualized groups and counseling, and research-backed interventions for specialized populations including: